blackcatserious/expert/docs/CONFIGURATION.md

 searches, shareable chat links, and model configuration—continue to work correctly on every mapped domain while keeping local development seamless.

+When deploying to Vercel without an explicit `BASE_URL`, Morphic now falls back to the `VERCEL_URL` (or `NEXT_PUBLIC_VERCEL_URL`) environment variable before ultimately using `http://localhost:3000`.
+This guards background jobs and build steps from generating localhost links when the runtime host information isn't available—handy for static generation, cron jobs, and other non-request contexts.

 The helper utilities in `@/lib/utils/url` accept any header-like source.
 You can pass the result of `headers()` in a Next.js route handler, a native `Request` object, or even a plain header record when resolving URLs during background